-CKD have been defined by progressively lower ranges of eGFR (20) (Fig. 11.1).
+Stage 1 and stage 2 CKD are defined by evidence of high albuminuria with eGFR $\geq$ 60 mL/min/1.73 m, and stages 3-5 CKD are defined by progressively lower ranges of eGFR (21) (Fig. 11.1).
 At any eGFR, the degree of albuminuria is associated with risk of cardiovascular disease (CVD), CKD progression, and mortality (7).
 Therefore, Kidney Disease: Improving Global Outcomes (KDIGO) recommends a more comprehensive CKD staging that incorporates albuminuria at all stages of eGFR; this system is more closely associated with risk but is also more complex and does not translate directly to treatment decisions (2).
 Thus, based on the current classification system, both eGFR and albuminuria must be quantified to guide treatment decisions.
-This is also important since eGFR levels are essential to modify drug dosage or restrictions of use (Fig 11.1) (21,22).
-The degree of albuminuria should influence choice of antihypertensive (see Section 10, "Cardiovascular Disease and Risk Management," https:// doi.org/10.2337/dc22-S010) or glucose-lowering medications (see below).
-Observed history of eGFR loss (which is also associated with risk of CKD progression and other adverse health outcomes) and cause of kidney damage (including possible causes other than diabetes) may also affect these decisions (23).
+This is also important because eGFR levels are essential for modifications of drug dosages or restrictions of use (Fig. 11.1) (22,23).
+The degree of albuminuria should influence the choice of antihypertensive medications (see Section 10, "Cardiovascular Disease and Risk Management") or glucose-lowering medications (see below).
+Observed history of eGFR loss (which is also associated with risk of CKD progression and other adverse health outcomes) and cause of kidney damage (including possible causes other than diabetes) may also affect these decisions (24).